-- Recommend to the Board the independent auditor to be nominated for the purpose of preparing or issuing an auditor's report or performing other audit, review or attestation services for the Corporation. - Establish the compensation of the independent auditor. - Obtain confirmation from the independent auditor that it ultimately is accountable, and will report directly, to the Committee and the Board. - Oversee the independent auditor and, in the context thereof, require the independent auditor to report to the Committee (among other things) any disagreement between management and the independent auditor regarding financial reporting and the resolution of each such disagreement. - Adopt policies and procedures for the pre-approval of the retention of the Corporation's independent auditor for all audit and permitted non-audit services (subject to any restrictions on such services imposed by applicable legislation), including procedures for the delegation of authority to provide such approval to one or more members of the Committee.

-- At least annually, review the qualifications, performance and independence of the independent auditor.
-In doing so, the Committee should, among other things, undertake the measures set forth in Appendix "A" to this Charter. - 4.2 The Audit Process, Financial Statements and Related Disclosure
+- Recommend to the Board the independent auditor to be nominated for the purpose of preparing or issuing an auditor's report or performing other audit, review or attestation services for the Company. - Establish the compensation of the independent auditor. - Obtain confirmation from the independent auditor that it ultimately is accountable, and will report directly, to the Committee and the Board. - Oversee the independent auditor and, in the context thereof, require the independent auditor to report to the Committee (among other things) any disagreement between management and the independent auditor regarding financial reporting and the resolution of each such disagreement. - Pre-approve all audit and non-audit services (subject to any restrictions on such non-audit services imposed by applicable legislation, regulatory requirements and policies of the Canadian Securities Administrators). - Adopt such policies and procedures as it determines appropriate for the pre-approval of the retention of the independent auditor by the Company and any of its subsidiaries for any audit and permitted non-audit services, including procedures for the delegation of authority to provide such approval to one or more members of the Committee. - At least annually, review the qualifications, performance and independence of the independent auditor.
+In doing so, the Committee should, among other things, undertake the measures set forth in Appendix "A" to this Charter. - at least annually, obtain and review a report by the auditor describing: (A) the auditor's internal quality-control procedures, including the safeguarding of confidential information; and (B) any material issues raised by (i) the most recent internal quality control review or peer review of the auditor which relates to services provided to the Company or its subsidiaries by the auditor, or (ii)